Serena Williams’ Husband Alexis Ohanian Buffs Up For Baby Daughter On Instagram After Easter

 “Did she come back too soon to be the Serena we expect her to be?
 Yes.
 Serena is essentially using the tournaments to play her way back into shape,” a critic wrote on ESPN.
 “For me, that’s such an act of vulnerability in a way that’s really interesting.
 In terms of her career, she’s done everything that she set out to do and then some.
 Now she wants to prove that she can be the best player in the world after having a baby.
 She doesn’t need to prove that.”

-It looks like her road back to world number one has inspired her husband to bulk up as well.
+It looks like her road back to world No. 1 has inspired her husband to bulk up as well.
 While the co-founder of Reddit is not known for his athletic pursuits, he certainly has been putting the time in the gym and is not afraid to disclose that to his Instagram fans.

 Made a promise to @olympiaohanian when I first met her (she was the size of a poppy seed) that I was going to start focusing on my health as much as I focus on my business.
 Lots more work to go with both, but I've got the best partners I could have in my personal and business lives.
 And my legacy is almost starting to talk, so she'll be cheering soon enough.
 Shoutout coach @timgero ???????? and my crew @cresseysportsperformance